 Virgo Galaxy Cluster

-In the eastern part of the cluster large galaxies like M 58, M89 and M 90 and a lot of smaller NGC galaxies can be located.
+In the eastern part of the cluster, large galaxies like M58, M89, and M90, along with many smaller NGC galaxies, can be located.
 A wide-angle view of this area reveals hundreds of galaxies.